Skip to main content

 Loading...

-1. Open a browser, enter the IP address of the host computer in the address bar, for example, if my host IP is 192.168.101.179, type it directly and press Enter.
+1. Open a browser, enter the IP address of the host computer in the address bar.
+For example, if the host IP is 192.168.101.179, simply type it in and press Enter.

 Loading...

-1. Open the WEB interface of the host computer, find in the configuration options on the left sidebar:
+1. Open the WEB interface of the host computer.
+In the configuration options on the left sidebar, find:

 Loading...